crate/crate-howtos/docs/integrations/streamsets.rst

   collector.

-To install the CrateDB JDBC driver, download the latest standalone version from Crate.io's `Bintray Repository`_.
+To install the CrateDB JDBC driver, download the latest standalone version from Crate.io's `Maven Repository`_.
 Once downloaded, the JDBC driver can be installed for StreamSets.
 We recommend following the StreamSet's tutorial on installing `external libraries`_, but you can also include the CrateDB JDBC driver JAR file in the StreamSet's classpath if you wish to provide it that